openoms/joininbox/FAQ.md

         sha256sum: WARNING: 10 lines are improperly formatted
     ```

-* Connect SDcard reader with a 8GB SDcard
+* Connect an SDcard reader with a 8GB SDcard.
 * In the file manager open context on the .img.xz file, select `Open With Disk Image Writer` and write the image to the SDcard.
 #### Prepare the base image